SvenMarcus/deepcore-standalone/README.md

 ## Installation

+This mod can be used as a base mod for other projects.
+To make the setup easier it is also released at the Steam Workshop.

-Drop the `eawx-` directories into your mod's `Data/Scripts/Library` folder.
+If you want to install from this repostitory directly, drop the `Data/Scripts/Library/deepcore` directory into your mod's `Data/Scripts/Library` folder.
 Override the default `GameScoring.lua` in `Data/Scripts/Miscellaneous` and `PGBase.lua` in `Data/Scripts/Library` with the ones provided in this repository.

 ## Quick Reference

 ### Plugin folders

-All plugins must either be located in the `eawx-plugins` directory (for galactic conquest) or the `eawx-plugins-gameobject-space` or `eawx-plugins-gameobject-land` directories (for game objects).
+The parent plugin folder is specified in a configuration table that gets passed to DeepCore initializer functions (e.g. `deepcore:galactic { plugin_folder = "my_plugin_folder"}`).
-They also need to contain a file called `init.lua` that returns a plugin definition as specified in the following section.
+Plugins are folders inside the parent folder that contain at least a file called `init.lua` that returns a plugin definition as specified in the following section.

 ### Skeleton of a plugin definition